jorishr/website-text-translator/README.md

 #### Backup

 By default the program will create a numbered backup of your HTML (and related JSON files) in the backup folder.
-You can disable the backup feature by using the configuration wizard (`npx wtt config`), a command line flag `npx wtt --backup-no` or by setting `backup: false` in the configuration file.
+You can disable the backup feature by using the configuration wizard (`npx wtt config`), a command line flag `npx wtt start --backup-no` or by setting `backup: false` in the configuration file.

 _Important:_ If you do disable the backup feature, make sure you have a backup of your existing files elsewhere before running the program because they will be overwritten.